12 Plant Kingdom

 Figure 1: A representation of the different types of plants found today.
 Many produce flowers, plants called Angiosperms, which will give rise to fruits such as berries and nuts.
 Other plants are more primitive, the mosses and ferns.
 Termininja, via Wikimedia Commons

-There are four major groups of plants, the most common today is the Angiosperm group or those plants that make flowers during some point of their lives.
+There are four major groups of plants, the most common today is the Angiosperm group, or those plants that make flowers at some point in their lives.
 Some angiosperms will produce flowers annually, typically in the spring or summer.
 Some angiosperms may only produce one flower in their lifetime before dying.
 An example of this is the agave plant, sometimes called the “century plant” because they bloom only once in their lifetime (Fig 2).

 Figure 2: The agave plant.
 During sexual reproduction, the branches of the stalk are covered with masses of yellow flowers.
 After this time, the “mother” plant will die with the stalk falling and the offspring being dispersed.
 Puchku, via Wikimedia Commons